kartikchincholikar/kartikchincholikar.github.io/_posts/2014-07-18-Manifold Hypothesis.markdown

 project-date: March 2020
 client: https://www.youtube.com/embed/BePQBWPnYuE
 category: Deep Learning, Teaching
+description: >
-description: Real datasets actually contain a tremendous amount of structure or else we could not learn from them.
-This has been famously argued by Hume and No Free Lunch theorems. \ Sanae Lotfi Et al 2023 \\ High dimensional real life data lives on a low dimensional manifold.
+  Real datasets actually contain a tremendous amount of structure or else we could not learn from them.
+This has been famously argued by Hume and No Free Lunch theorems.
+  Sanae Lotfi Et al 2023

+  It is hypothesized that High dimensional real life data (such as Images) lives on a low dimensional manifold.
 ---